Nutterules/ZettelKasten/400 Projects/Comms Blog Post/Amazon AI Recruiting Tool.md

 Created: 2021-12-07 14:21

-- Amazon wanted to create an AI recruitment tool that would take in a large number of
+- Amazon wanted to create an AI recruitment tool that would take in a large number of resumes and then select the top n candidates that should be hired.
+- work began in 2014.
+- in 2015 they realised that the algorithm was